 • Severe adverse events occurred in 3% of patients4

-• Overall 37% (n=98) of patients treated with LYBALVI discontinued treatment4
+• Overall, 37% (n=98) of patients treated with LYBALVI discontinued treatment4

-• Reasons for discontinuation included patient withdrawal (13.6% [n=36]), patient lost to follow-up (8.3% [n=22]), adverse reaction (5.7% [n=15]), nonadherence with study drug (4.5% [n=121), protocol deviation (3% [n=8]), pregnancy (0.8% [n=2]), other (0.8% [n=2]), and lack of efficacy (0.4% [n=1])4
+• Reasons for discontinuation included patient withdrawal (13.6% [n=36]), patient lost to follow-up (8.3% [n=22]), adverse reaction (5.7% [n=15]), nonadherence with study drug (4.5% [n=12]), protocol deviation (3% [n=8]), pregnancy (0.8% [n=2]), other (0.8% [n=2]), and lack of efficacy (0.4% [n=1])4

-In adult patients with schizophrenia
+In adults patients with schizophrenia1

 Swipe chart below to see more

-In the pivotal 24-week ENLIGHTEN-2 study preceding the 52-week open-label safety extension study, participants on average experience weight gain vs baseline.1
+In the pivotal 24-week ENLIGHTEN-2 study, participants on average experienced weight gain vs baseline.1 The primary and secondary endpoints of this study are described here.

-The primary and secondary endpoints of the pivotal ENLIGHTEN-2 study are described here.
+In the pivotal 24-week ENLIGHTEN-2 study, participants on average experienced weight gain vs baseline.1 The primary and secondary endpoints of this study are described here.

 In the open-label study3,4